kai-tub/bigearthnet-pipeline/readme.md

 > unique `patch_id` values than the one from the label mapping file.
 > For more details, see the code comments.

+> [!IMPORTANT]
-> ![IMPORTANT] The command might take a considerable amount of time to complete, so make sure to
+> The command might take a considerable amount of time to complete, so make sure to
 > run it in a way that does not require an active ssh connection if necessary.

 ## Finalizing the dataset